opengeospatial/ogcapi-environmental-data-retrieval/README.md

 * [OGC API - Environmental Data Retrieval Standard](http://www.opengis.net/doc/IS/ogcapi-edr-1/1.0)
 * DRAFT [EDR OpenAPI Document](https://opengeospatial.github.io/ogcapi-environmental-data-retrieval/docs/edr_api.html)

+### Conformance Test Suite

+An OGC API-EDR conformance test suite is being developed so that implementations can be formally certified as conforming to the standard, if so desired.

+The [Executable Test Suite (ETS) of OGC API - EDR](http://cite.opengeospatial.org/te2/) is at beta version, second revision.

+Implementers should first focus on passing the Core conformance class, as the minimum needed to apply for certification.
+The first three implementations to pass the compliance testing and certification procedure, while the test is in beta, will have the annual certification fee waived for the first year.

+If you encounter any bugs, please [log the issues](https://github.com/opengeospatial/ets-ogcapi-edr10/issues).

+There are three apporaches to testing:
+* Option 1: Run the ETS on the [Beta OGC Validator](http://cite.opengeospatial.org/te2/).

+* Option 2: Run the ETS through `docker` by executing this command: `docker run -p 8081:8080 ogccite/ets-ogcapi-edr10`

+* Option 3: Use the ETS from within an IDE such as Eclipse or IntelliJ.
+There is a [Maven project](https://github.com/opengeospatial/ets-ogcapi-edr10).
+If you are planning to use an IDE for testing, as we can arrange a brief telecon to help you set up your environment.

 ### Implementations

 Implementations are being advertised [here](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/deployments.md).
 Some are live demos with real data, designed for a production environment, others are "work in progress" and some just "proofs of concept".
 There are other implementations in development but not yet public.